Not ready for admission?

 What if I’m not ready for treatment or if my loved one is not ready for treatment?

 It can be frustrating for family members and loved ones, but it can often be the case that an individual may not be ready to enter into treatment just yet.
-There is no singular universal reason for this – everyone’s journey in and out of addiction is different, but what we try to do here at the
+There is no singular universal reason for this – everyone’s journey in and out of addiction is different, but what we try to do here at the Rutland Centre is to help each person reach a point of acceptance and readiness while supporting family members who may really want a quick solution or need action now.

 In our experience, a person will not change because somebody else wanted them – they must accept their addiction and want to change themselves for recovery to be really achievable.